ENGAGEMENT (COMMUNITY / INDUSTRY)

 The DAIL Annual Exhibition, featuring work from the Departments of Architecture, Interior Design, and Landscape, further enhances lifelong learning by creating an open space where students, educators, industry professionals, and community members interact.
 This event supports capacity-building, encourages dialogue on sustainable design, and promotes inclusive access to educational resources through direct engagement with creative and research-based outputs.

-Collectively, these outreach activities demonstrate the university’s commitment to widening public access to quality education, advancing cultural and environmental sustainability, and strengthening community partnerships in alignment with UN 2030 Agenda.
+Collectively, these annual outreach activities demonstrate the university’s commitment to widening public access to quality education, advancing cultural and environmental sustainability, and strengthening community partnerships — fully aligning with the intent of SDG 4.3.4: Educational outreach activities beyond campus, including tailored lectures, demonstrations, exhibitions, and community-oriented learning initiatives.

 Sadaf Initiative – From the Sea to Creative Hands

-The Sadaf Initiative combines environmental education with social responsibility by featuring workshops on recycling seashells into jewelry, decorative items, and crafts.
-Organized in collaboration with orphan support NGOs, youth groups, and environmental organizations, these hands on sessions teach participants about marine conservation, recycling practices, sustainable art, and empathy through shared creativity.
+On October 29, 2023, the Sadaf Initiative integrated environmental education with social responsibility through interactive workshops that transformed recycled seashells into jewelry, décor, and artistic crafts.
+Conducted in partnership with orphan-support NGOs, youth groups, and environmental organizations, these hands-on sessions introduced participants to marine conservation, recycling methods, sustainable art, and empathy through collaborative creativity.

-Participants develop both artistic and environmental skills, while revenues from the sale of recycled products fund community aid for orphaned children—integrating education, social inclusion, and sustainable practice.
+Participants enhanced both their artistic and environmental skills, while proceeds from the sale of the recycled creations supported community programs for orphaned children—bringing together education, social inclusion, and sustainable practice in one initiative.

 Legal Insights Series and Public Seminars